-6 waterproof mascaras that makeup artists buy from the drugstore
+6 waterproof mascaras makeup artists actually buy from the drugstore

 “I’ve used a lot of mascaras in my 20 years as a professional makeup artist, but I always find myself going back to this.
 It delivers those full, flirty lashes that every girl wants.
 I can count on it to give me the best results, and never have to worry about it smudging, clumping or flaking,” says Brandy Gomez-Duplessis, a celebrity makeup artist, who has worked with Ellie Goulding and Kerry Washington.

-4. e.l.f.
+- 4. E.l.f.
 Waterproof Lengthening & Volumizing Mascara, $3, Walmart

 “This mascara is great for adding length, but what’s most impressive is that doesn’t clump at all.
 And the gentle formula is non-irritating, so it’s perfect for sensitive eyes,” says JoAnn Solomon, a celebrity makeup artist, who has worked with Allison Williams and Alicia Keys.

-5. Maybelline Volum' Express The Colossal Big Shot Waterproof Mascara, $7, Amazon
+- 5. Maybelline The Colossal Big Shot Volum' Express Waterproof Mascara, $6 (usually $7), Amazon

 “This is my favorite drugstore waterproof mascara.
 It's great because it delivers maximum volume in one coat.
 The brush coats lashes from root to tip and gets into the tiniest of lashes.
 It doesn't smudge or flake off and — because it’s waterproof — it’s perfect for a day at the pool or beach,” says Michiko Boorberg, a celebrity makeup artist, who has worked with Ashley Graham, Bridgit Mendler and Romee Strijd.

-The best drugstore beauty products to buy right nowPlay Video - 2:10

-The best drugstore beauty products to buy right nowPlay Video - 2:10

-6. L'Oréal Voluminous Butterfly Waterproof Mascara in Blackest Black, $8, Walmart
+- 6. L'Oréal Paris Voluminous Butterfly Waterproof Mascara, $8, Amazon

 “This formula stays on all day; there’s never any running or flaking!
 It’s pretty black and the more coats you apply, the darker it looks.
 Plus, it has a great consistency and makes the lashes feel fuller,” says Hector Simancas, a celebrity makeup artist, who has worked with Christy Turlington, Naomi Campbell and Stephanie Seymour.